Kepler-167: Planetary system

 The inner two planets were confirmed in 2014, as part of a study validating hundreds of Kepler planets, and the outer two planets were confirmed in 2016.
 Observations of Kepler-167e using the Spitzer Space Telescope, published in 2019, ruled out significant transit timing variations, making it easier to predict future transits and plan follow-up observations.
 As a rare example of a long-period transiting gas giant, Kepler-167e is a target of interest for further observations, for example to characterize its atmosphere.
 As of 2022, four transits of planet e have been detected, with both space-based and ground-based observations.

+In 2025, There was a search of exomoons around the exoplanet Kepler-167e by astronomer David Kipping and his team using JWST with some results but no conclusion was reached.